-In 2017, restoration is planned for the balcony of the Palazzo Ducale, paid by Volotea, and the Accademia bridge, sponsored by Luxottica.
+In 2017, the restoration of the balcony of the Palazzo Ducale was paid by Volotea.
+The Accademia bridge is currently being restored and sponsored by Luxottica.
 More information on the history of the wooden Accademia bridge, and why this was originally meant to be a temporary bridge, can be read in my post on Dorsoduro.

 You might not like to see all the advertising in the historical centre, but it is the only way to make sure the city doesn’t fall apart.
 It is probably better to have some advertising now, then to realize in a couple of years that there’s nothing left to see.